5 Traffic Laws We Wish All Vegas Locals Knew

 5. Directional Signaling Device

 Please learn what this thing does.
 It's groundbreaking technology.
-I can't even bring myself to have to explain it.
+We can't even bring ourselves to have to explain it.